 GS713, 4 credits

-Description: A Responsible Conduct of Research and Career Training course will be required of all students who attended the RCR Beaufort course in August 2011 or in August 2007.
+Description: A Responsible Conduct of Research and Career Training course will be required of all students who attended the RCR course during August (orientation week).
 This includes students who are currently enrolled in graduate programs in Arts and Sciences and in Pratt, as well as those in biomedical programs.
 This policy ensures that all students who entered biomedical and interdisciplinary programs associated with the School of Medicine are retrained in RCR at least every four years and fulfills the NIH requirement for RCR retraining.
 The course is consistent with NIH recommendations that students receive career information and complete an Individual Development Plan (IDP).